Rugby boy

-Rugby boys (batang ragbi) are a collective term for gangs of street children found in the Philippines.
+Rugby boys (batang rugby) are a collective term for gangs of street children found in the Philippines.
 They are one of the most well-known poverty-afflicted people found in the slums of the Philippines.
-They are known for using and being addicted to a contact cement known as "Rugby," a widely popular brand name--that eventually became a generic term for contact cement adhesive--to alleviate their hunger, and resulting in crime to fund their addiction.
+They are known for using and being addicted to a contact cement known as "Rugby," a popular brand name, that eventually became a generic term for contact cement adhesive, to alleviate their hunger, and resulting in crime to fund their addiction.

 Data from the Philippine Department of Social Welfare and Development show that the number of street children increased by 6,365 yearly, and half of the country’s street children, from 8 to 20 years old, have at one time sniffed Rugby and other inhalants.
 The relative ease of procuring these substances due to their low cost contributes to widespread abuse.
 There is no comprehensive epidemiologic data on the magnitude of inhalant abuse among children and adolescents in the Philippines.

-The Philippine Drug Enforcement Agency has implemented stricter guidelines on the manufacture and sale of contact cement adhesives and other similar glues, in response to the widespread abuse of toluene-based substances.
-It has become mandatory to incorporate at least 5% of mustard oil as a sniffing deterrent to contact cement or substances where toluene is present, with visible indication in the product label or packaging.

-In response to widespread abuse of toluene-based substances, stricter rules have been imposed on the manufacture and sale of Rugby and similar glues by the Philippine Drug Enforcement Agency, such as the mandatory addition of mustard oil as a sniffing deterrent.
+In response to widespread abuse of toluene-based substances, stricter rules have been imposed on the manufacture and sale of Rugby and similar glues by the Philippine Drug Enforcement Agency, such as the mandatory addition of 5% mustard oil as a sniffing deterrent.
 In addition, purchasers will now be required to present valid identification for them to have access to contact cement that doesn't contain any bitterants or other such deterrents.

 History

 In terms of addiction, inhalants are ordinary household products such as cleaners, cooking sprays, fabric protectors, paint thinner, and adhesives and solvents.
-Because of the low cost of contact cement and other inhalants, poor people (especially inexperienced and destitute youths) use them to relieve hunger pangs and common poverty health problems.
+Because of the low cost of contact cement and other inhalants, poor people (especially inexperienced and destitute youths) use them to relieve common poverty health problems.
 “Solvent Boys," which despite the name refers to children irrespective of gender, openly engage in the consumption of such inhalants.
 The chemical is placed in a plastic bag and inhaled from the bag to achieve euphoria.

 The impoverished population is the most common victim of addiction to dangerous and illegal substances.
 Once they are "high" they forget their hunger.
 Others become addicted because of family problems, poor self-esteem, and peer pressure.
-Solvents is the inhalant of choice in the Philippines for most teenagers since it is easily obtained.
-Less scrupulous store owners sell the adhesives in small portions to children and teenagers.
+Solvents are the inhalant of choice in the Philippines for most teenagers since it is easily obtained.
+Some store owners sell the adhesives in small portions to children and teenagers.